ankitalodha05/Test-Capstone/Jenkins-docker-to-ECR/README.md

-# Push Docker Image to AWS ECR using Jenkins
+# Push Docker Images to AWS ECR with Jenkins Pipeline
 ## Prerequisites
 Ensure the following are ready: